warrenmo/resident-scheduler-public/README.md

 # Resident Scheduler

-This project aims to programmatically generate year-long, rotation/service schedules for medical residents.
+This project provides a Python module that allows for the programmatic generation of year-long, rotation/service schedules for medical residents.
 This program does not determine which days of the week a specific resident is off, but rather to which rotation/service a given resident will be assigned for a given month/block.